 Together our voices are stronger, and we urge all victims to reach out for help.
-Strength in numbers can increase the chance of success, especially in cases that involve a powerful defendant.
-Mass tort action also saves money and time in litigation; representing attorneys can share evidence and strengthen their cases.
+Strength in numbers can increase the chances of success, especially in cases that involve a powerful defendant.
+Mass tort litigation also saves money and time; representing attorneys can share evidence and strengthen their cases.

-When mass tort lawyers, such as the ones at Abraham Watkins, come together, it usually means bigger wins for everybody.
+When mass tort lawyers such as those at Abraham Watkins come together, it usually means bigger wins for everybody.

 How Much Will Representation in a Camp Lejeune Lawsuit Cost Me?

 At Abraham Watkins, we are committed to providing high-quality representation to all victims of personal injury.
 That is why we offer a free case evaluation and represent victims on a no-win no-fee basis.

 That means that if, for some reason, your case is unsuccessful, the representation will not cost you anything.
 If your case does succeed, then we will take a percentage, which will be agreed upon with you beforehand.
 We assume all the risk so that victims are never left out of pocket.

 How Long Will It Take to Receive Compensation?

 It is not possible to predict how long a mass tort action will take.
 However, some experts predict that it could take two years before victims recover compensation.

 How Much Time Do I Have to File a Camp Lejeune Claim?